-Istanbul attack: Dozens killed in nightclub shooting
+Manhunt underway in deadly Istanbul nightclub attack

 A security camera captured the moment a gunman dressed in dark clothing dashed into the Reina nightclub as bullets ricocheted in the street.

-The assailant, who has not yet been identified, opened fire inside the high-end nightclub in the busy Besiktas neighborhood, according to Turkish state-run news agency Anadolu.
+"We are deeply saddened by the heinous terror attack in our night club," the statement read, in part.
+"This terrible incident is a terror attack against our citizens' peace, brotherhood, serenity, economy, tourism and against our nation.
+Our hearts bleed and the bullets are in our heart.
+All the people who died, the policemen, our tourist friends in the club, our waiters and staff are our sons.
+We pay condolences to their families while wishing fast recovery to injured people."

-Besiktas, on the European shore of the Bosporus, is known for its expensive, upper-middle class neighborhoods.
-The popular area had been under heavy police security for new year celebrations.
+Besiktas, on the European shore of the Bosphorus, is known for its expensive, upper-middle class neighborhoods.
+The popular area had been under heavy police security for New Year's celebrations.

-Ortakoy, where Reina is located, is a vibrant seaside neighborhood that caters to a wide range of people, from the uber-rich who party at clubs like Reina, to students who buy stuffed baked potatoes from vendors along the Bosporus.
+Ortakoy, where Reina is located, is a vibrant seaside neighborhood that caters to a wide range of people, from the uber-rich who party at clubs like Reina to students who buy stuffed baked potatoes from vendors along the Bosporus.

-Reina itself is one of the first clubs to open along the famous strait and remains a touchstone for Istanbul's exclusive nightlife.
+Reina itself was one of the first clubs to open along the famous strait and remains a touchstone for Istanbul's exclusive nightlife.
 It boasts a classic Istanbul view.

-Several analysts said the attack looked more like a jihadist-inspired attack.
+Several analysts said the shooting looked like a jihadist-inspired attack.

 "In terms of the soft-target aspects of this attack, it's a youthful place, a bar that's pretty well-known in particular to expats.
 It's sort of the lively area of Istanbul, and especially on New Year's Eve night -- all of those have hallmarks of ISIS-inspired, if not directed attacks to maximize casualties and get a lot of news around it," said Juliette Kayyem, CNN's national security analyst.